openmotics/plugins/astro/README.md

 The system uses a set of specific sun locations, all of which can be offset with time in minutes.

 * Solar noon.
 Remark: Highest point of the sun, regardless of whether the sun is above the horizon or not.
 * Sunrise/sunset.
-Remark: When the sun passes the visible horizon depends on the horizon features such as mountains
+Remark: This is the technical 0 degrees point.
+When the sun actually passes the visible horizon depends on the horizon features such as mountains and will be different from this point.
 * Civil dusk/dawn: Remark: Civil twilight is when typically no artificial lights are needed for outdoor activities
 * Nautical dusk/dawn